elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 like help you exercise your design skill in a way, because you have to go and sort of like work around them and work with them.
-At least to deeper design insight, working with things where you have, where your environment is a bit more constrained than than you might hope it to be.
+At least to deeper design insight, working with things where you have, where your environment is a bit more constrained + than you might hope it to be.

 **Michaela:**: [00:40:36] Yeah.
 So there were a couple of questions on Twitter as well that I want to be even a little bit.
 So I was thinking about best